zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 2. Verify that the Zowe runtime user is allowed to log in to z/OSMF.
 (Check that the user is a member of the default `IZUUSER` group.)

 :::note
 Ensure that you have an external Certificate Authority (CA) and signed client certificates.
 Alternatively, you can generate these certificates in SAF.
+Ensure that the client certificate has the following `Extended Key Usage` metadata:
+`OID: 1.3.6.1.5.5.7.3.2`
-The client certificate must have correct `Extended Key Usage` metadata so the metadate can be used for TLS client authentication (`OID: 1.3.6.1.5.5.7.3.2`).
+This metadata can be used for TLS client authentication.
 :::

 ## Configure your z/OS system to support client certificate authentication